By the end of this section, you should be able to:

 Grade Inflation: When Is an A Really a C?

-This story illustrates a growing concern referred to as grade inflation—a term used to describe the observation that the correspondence between letter grades and the achievements they reflect has been changing (in a downward direction) over time.
+Grade inflation generally refers to a practice of awarding students higher grades than they have earned.
+It reflects the observation that the relationship between letter grades and the achievements they reflect has been changing over time.
 Put simply, what used to be considered C-level, or average, now often earns a student a B, or even an A.

-Symbolic interactionism sees education as one way labeling theory is seen in action.
-A symbolic interactionist might say that this labeling has a direct correlation to those who are in power and those who are being labeled.
-For example, low standardized test scores or poor performance in a particular class often lead to a student being labeled as a low achiever.
+Symbolic interactionism sees education as one way that labeling theory is seen in action.
+A symbolic interactionist might say that this labeling has a direct correlation to those who are in power and those who are labeled.
+For example, low standardized test scores or poor performance in a particular class often lead to a student who is labeled as a low achiever.
 Such labels are difficult to “shake off,” which can create a self-fulfilling prophecy (Merton 1968).

-In his book High School Confidential, Jeremy Iverson details his experience as a Stanford graduate posing as a student at a California high school.
+In his book High School Confidential, Jeremy Iversen details his experience as a Stanford graduate posing as a student at a California high school.
 One of the problems he identifies in his research is that of teachers applying labels that students are never able to lose.
-One teacher told him, without knowing he was a bright graduate of a top university, that he would never amount to anything (Iverson 2006).
-Iverson obviously didn’t take this teacher’s false assessment to heart.
-But when an actual 17-year-old student hears this from a person with authority over her, it’s no wonder that the student might begin to “live down to” that label.
+One teacher told him, without knowing he was a bright graduate of a top university, that he would never amount to anything (Iversen 2006).
+Iversen obviously didn’t take this teacher’s false assessment to heart.
+But when an actual seventeen-year-old student hears this from a person with authority over her, it’s no wonder that the student might begin to “live down to” that label.

 Indeed, as these examples show, labeling theory can significantly impact a student’s schooling.
 This is easily seen in the educational setting, as teachers and more powerful social groups within the school dole out labels that are adopted by the entire school population.